England: Law

 The English law legal system, developed over the centuries, is the basis of common law legal systems used in most Commonwealth countries and the United States (except Louisiana).
 Despite now being part of the United Kingdom, the legal system of the Courts of England and Wales continued, under the Treaty of Union, as a separate legal system from the one used in Scotland.
 The general essence of English law is that it is made by judges sitting in courts, applying their common sense and knowledge of legal precedent – stare decisis – to the facts before them.

 The court system is headed by the Senior Courts of England and Wales, consisting of the Court of Appeal, the High Court of Justice for civil cases, and the Crown Court for criminal cases.
 The Supreme Court of the United Kingdom is the highest court for criminal and civil cases in England and Wales.
 It was created in 2009 after constitutional changes, taking over the judicial functions of the House of Lords.
 A decision of the Supreme Court is binding on every other court in the hierarchy, which must follow its directions.

-The Secretary of State for Justice is the minister responsible to Parliament for the judiciary, the court system and prisons and probation in England.
+The secretary of state for justice is the minister responsible to Parliament for the judiciary, the court system and prisons and probation in England.
 Crime increased between 1981 and 1995 but fell by 42% in the period 1995–2006.
 The prison population doubled over the same period, giving it one of the highest incarceration rates in Western Europe at 147 per 100,000.
-His Majesty's Prison Service, reporting to the Ministry of Justice, manages most prisons, housing 81,309 prisoners in England and Wales as of September 2022.
+His Majesty's Prison Service, reporting to the Ministry of Justice, manages most prisons, housing in 2024 around 87,300 prisoners in England and Wales, the most since 1900.

-Subdivisions

-The subdivisions of England consist of up to four levels of subnational division, controlled through a variety of types of administrative entities created for the purposes of local government.

-Outside the London region, England's highest tier is the 48 ceremonial counties.
-These are used primarily as a geographical frame of reference.
-Of these, 38 developed gradually since the Middle Ages; these were reformed to 51 in 1974 and to their current number in 1996.
-Each has a Lord Lieutenant and High Sheriff; these posts are used to represent the British monarch locally.
-Some counties, such as Herefordshire, are only divided further into civil parishes.
-The royal county of Berkshire and the metropolitan counties have different types of status to other ceremonial counties.

-The second tier is made up of combined authorities and the 27 county-tier shire counties.
-In 1974, all ceremonial counties were two-tier; and with the metropolitan county tier phased out, the 1996 reform separated the ceremonial county and the administrative county tier.